Terry Yorath: Former Leeds and Wales midfielder dies at the age of 75

 The following season Yorath became the first Welshman to play in the European Cup final when Leeds lost 2-0 to Bayern Munich in Paris.

-But Yorath, by now skipper of a Wales team which would reach the quarter-finals of Euro '76, would move on to Coventry for £125,000 in 1976.
+But Yorath, by now captain of a Wales team which would reach the quarter-finals of Euro '76, would move on to Coventry for £125,000 in 1976.

 He was captain of a Coventry team that spent an entire first division season in the top 10 - the Sky Blues eventually finishing seventh - before joining Tottenham for £300,000 in 1979.